 Model-based system testing solutions offer a unique working environment, merging physical testing and simulation processes.
 By embedding simulation models in physical testing workflows, Simcenter Testlab 2019.1 unlocks the potential for engineering teams to accelerate product development.

 Learn more about the seamless connection between Simcenter Testlab and Simcenter simulation software, including Simcenter Amesim; a combination that enables you to carry out model-based product development efficiently and accurately.

 The new noise, vibration and harshness (NVH) synthesis solution uses component-based transfer path analysis (TPA) technologies to predict full system NVH performance from individual component models and loads.
 Engineers can now characterize the NVH performance of multiple vehicle variants without having to wait for full vehicle prototypes to be available and without having to test each one of the variants separately.
 It allows engineers to investigate advanced what-if scenarios to predict the effect of the different variants of selected components, enabling faster vibration and noise assessments at earlier stages of the design process.
 This component-based solution suite offers all capabilities needed to support the entire TPA process efficiently and productively.

 Trends in pass-by noise engineering

-To reflect on the current international noise regulations, Simcenter Testlab 2019.1 brings numerous updates for pass-by noise engineering.
+To reflect on the current international noise regulations, the latest version of Simcenter Testlab brings numerous updates for pass-by noise engineering.
 The Acoustic Vehicle Alerting System (AVAS) requirement is being imposed worldwide, and while the automotive manufacturers are challenged to continuously decrease the pass-by noise levels of the ICE vehicles, electrified vehicle manufacturers are now required to add artificial sounds while driving at low speed.
 This release offers solutions for both trends.